temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

    You should now have an idea of how this Workflow runs ordinarily — it outputs the string `Received Plain text input`.
-In the next step, you'll add a Custom Data Converter.
+In the next step, you'll add a Custom Codec.
-4. To add a Custom Data Converter, you  need to add a `DataConverter` parameter to `client.Dial()`.
+4. To add a Custom Codec, you need to add a `DataConverter` parameter to `client.Dial()`.
 Both your Client and your Worker perform this call, and you technically only need to update one of them before your Workflow runs, but to be safe, edit both `starter/main.go` and `worker/main.go`.
 Make this change and the save both files.
 You don't need to change anything in your Workflow code.
 5. Next, open `data_converter.go`.
-This contains the Custom Converter code you'll be using.
+This contains the Custom Codec code you'll be using.
 The `Encode()` function should marshal a payload to JSON then compress it using Go's [snappy](https://github.com/google/snappy) codec, and set the file metadata.
 The `Decode()` function already does the same thing in reverse.
 Add the missing calls to the `Encode()` function (you can use the `Decode()` function as a hint).
 Then save the file.
-6. Now you can re-run the Workflow with your Custom Converter.
+6. Now you can re-run the Workflow with your Custom Codec.
 Stop your Worker (with `Ctrl+C` in a blocking terminal) and restart it with `go run worker/main.go`, then re-run the Workflow with `go run starter/main.go`.
    You should once again receive `Received Plain text input`.